Methamphetamine can be highly addictive in both short and long-term use due to the fast effects they produce in the brain.

 The manner in how methamphetamine is used is important in its abuse risk potential.
 Each route of administration provides a different level of euphoric response, with some heightening blood stimulant levels at a faster rate and thus providing a "high" feeling instantly.
 Smoking and inhalation are known as the most popular methods of using methamphetamine, as their effects are experienced quickly and result in "highs" similar to that by injection, and are viewed by users as a safer option than injection which is associated with more negative health outcomes (Rawson, 1999).

-In LAC from FY0506-FY1819, smoking was the most frequently reported route of administration (76%), followed by inhalation (13%), and injection (7%) among primary methamphetamine clients (Figure 9).
-This pattern remained similar over the years (Figure 10).
+In LAC from FY1112-FY2021, smoking was the most frequently reported route of administration (77%), followed by inhalation (11%), and injection (9%) among primary methamphetamine clients (Figure 9).
+This pattern remained similar over the past decade (Figure 10).